Dummiesman/angel-file-formats/Midtown Madness 2/DgBangerData.md

 | ColliderId    | int               | Index in a list of sound effects the object makes when collided with.
 The list is defined in the file [/aud/cardata/player/default_impacts.csv](default_impacts.csv "wikilink"). |
 | CollisionPrim | int               | Defines the type of object used for collision detection, 0=boundary file, 1=bounding box, 2=cylinder with circular base, height is Y-component of *Size* and 3=sphere             |
 | CollisionType | int               | Unknown, values 4, 16 and 48 are used in MM2 files                                                                                                                                |

+[^CG]: The first and the last argument are mostly used for positioning breakables.
+Normal (undamaged) props usually use the second argument only, chiefly as half the height of the object.
+Contrary to earlier beliefs, this tag has nothing to do with the center of gravity or rotation.

 ### Tags of the dgBangerData block